yeonghun00/Twitter-Sentiment-Analysis/README.md

 ## Usage
 1. Open the twitter_sentiment_analysis.ipynb file in Google Colab.
-2. Follow the instructions in the notebook to authenticate your Twitter account and set your search parameters.
+2. Set the search parameters: Follow the instructions in the notebook to set the search parameters for the tweets you want to analyze.
+You can specify the search query, dates, language, and other parameters to customize your search.
 3. Run the cells to perform the sentiment analysis and generate visualizations.

 ## Visualizations